-- 1. Remove the bulkhead seal from the ENCODER receptacle and discard the seal. - 2.
-Plug the encoder cable into the ENCODER receptacle. - 3.
+- 1. Remove the plastic cap from the ENCODER receptacle and discard the seal. - 2.
+Plug the encoder cable into the ENCODER receptacle in the back of the triggering controller. - 3.
 Route the encoder cable to the encoder.
 If the cable is not long enough, connect the cable to a junction box and complete the circuit with another four-wire cable to the encoder. - 4.
 Connect the encoder cable to the encoder as described in the following table.
 Refer to your encoder documentation for connection information.

-Encoder Cable Connections

 Wire Color Function

 White Signal

 Green Signal Return (Common)

 Red +24V

 Black 24V Return